Implementation Science Concentration

 S&DS 5630Multivariate Statistical Methods for the Social Sciences1

-At least one course in the qualitative and mixed methods cluster
+At least one of the following qualitative and mixed methods courses

 SBS 574Developing a Health Promotion and Disease Prevention Intervention1